-A minor in Professional Writing requires completion of 21 credit hours of professional writing courses which must include either ENG 350 or ENG 406.
+A minor in Professional Writing requires completion of 21 credit hours of Professional Writing courses, which must include: ENG 374, ENG 406, and ENG 499.
+ENG 499 (Internship) can only be taken for 3 credits.

 The 3 or 6-credit hour internship offers students the opportunity to work with a company or organization in their intended area of specialization and to build a portfolio.